 OUTSIDE SANTA FE, 3:30 A.M.

 “Oh, shit!
 It’s the cops!
 Gettin’ stopped out here simply won’t do, girl.
-No way,” Joelene says.
+No way,” says Joelene.

-Her ride — made up special with custom state-of-the-art suspension, wheels, tires, engine can outrun anything!
+Her ride — all made up special with custom state-of-the-art suspension, wheels, tires, engine — can outrun anything!

 “You dunno who you’re messin’ with.”